Phoenix-94/CROP_YIELD/README.md

 # CROP_YIELD
-# 🚀 Project Name <!-- Fill this -->
+# Project Name <!-- Fill this -->

 _A brief, engaging one-liner about your project._
-> Example: A real-time dashboard to monitor and visualize data metrics across India.
+> Example: A real-time dashboard to monitor and visualize Crop Yield data metrics across India.

-## 📁 Project Structure
+## Project Structure

 This project is built using: